 - Some bags may be too wide for the pocketbook – the manufacturer recommends using Lansinoh bags.

 What Should You Look for in a Breastmilk Cooler?

-- If there are other breastfeeding mothers at your office, make sure there is a way to designate your cooler versus those of other moms.
-At my office, we had three moms with Medela coolers and ended up putting pictures of our babies in the front flaps (like this).
+At my office, we had three moms with Medela coolers and ended up putting pictures of our babies in the front flaps, like this:

 Hopefully this helps you figure out the best breastmilk cooler for you!
 Let us know if the comments if we missed any of your favorites!